 - Unsubscribe option

 No one wants to let go of a subscriber, but you need to give your users the possibility of deciding that they don’t want to receive your communication anymore.
 By providing an unsubscribe link you’re letting your customers know that you value their opinions and choices.

 - Contact information

-Include all communication channels that are available for a user to contact you — whether it’s your phone number, website, social networks or your physical address.
-This way, the user can see that you are a legitimate business, and that you can be trusted.
+Include all communication channels that are available for a user to contact you — whether it’s your phone number, website, social networks, or your physical address.
+You can also generate a QR Code pointing to your site’s contact information for easier access.
+This way, the user can see that you are a legitimate business and that you can be trusted.

 To get the most out of your email marketing efforts, you need to offer your recipients the best experience possible – and now you know how to do so!
 The key to success is an original and concise header, a well-balanced design, and a footer with just enough information and no unnecessary frills.
 Remember that each section of an email plays a big role in your email marketing success, so try to make the most of them all!